 The firm primarily provides financial planning and investment management services to high-net-worth individuals and families.
-Most clients have accounts worth $3 million or more, but some clients do have less.
+Many clients have accounts worth $3 million or more, but some clients do have less.
 The firm offers an online investment management service that allows clients with lower net worths to invest.
 Read on to learn more about the Laird Norton’s fees, services and investment strategies.

 Laird Norton Wealth Management Background

 Laird Norton Wealth Management is registered with the SEC as Laird Norton Tyee Asset Strategies, LLC.
-It has been in business, under different names, since the mid 1900s.
+It has been in business, under different names, since the mid-1900s.
 After a merger in 2001 and a name change in 2004, Laird Norton Wealth Management was born.
 Today the firm is wholly owned by the Laird Norton Company and its shareholders, who are family members.
 The Laird Norton Company is in its seventh generation as a family-owned holding company.

 With a long history of working in Washington state, Laird Norton tries to stay engaged in its community.
 For example, it offers workshops to help local residents learn more about handling their finances.
 The firm also supports environmental sustainability and caters to clients interested in socially responsible investing.

 In certain circumstances, if a client owns a business, Laird Norton may provide investment advice to the business’ pension and profit-sharing plans.
-The firm will not act as plan administrator, though.
+The firm will not act as a plan administrator, though.

 Services Offered by Laird Norton Wealth Management